bbauska/JS-g4g/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>The following approach will be used to implement:</p>
 <ul>
-  <li>Create a project folder and inside it create three more folders called "CSS"
+  <li>Create a project folder and inside it create three more folders called "css"
-    for main.css(for writing the CSS) files, "js" for links.js and main.js(for writing the js) files, and assets for logo images and create one file “index.html“(for writing the HTML).</li>
+    for main.css (for writing the CSS) files, "js" for links.js and main.js (for writing the js) files, and assets for logo images and create one file “index.html“ (for writing the HTML).</li>
   <li>In the HTML file, create two containers element, such as a div, to hold your logo
     and about(bio).</li>
   <li>Use CSS to style the appearance of your linktree.
 This might include setting the font,